lauraivillegasr/MN-B-SM-2023/PhylogenomicsTutorial.md

 *FigTree*: http://tree.bio.ed.ac.uk/software/figtree/

-Check the bootstrap values that support each of your clades.
+- Check the bootstrap values that support each of your clades.
 Is this expected?
-Compare your phylogeny to literature, do you have a similar placement of the different species?
+- Compare your phylogeny to literature, do you have a similar placement of the different species?
+- When comparing phylogenies with different subsets of genes, what do you notice?
+How does support change?

 *A novel nematode species from the Siberian permafrost shares adaptive mechanisms for cryptobiotic survival with C. elegans dauer larva*: https://www.biorxiv.org/content/10.1101/2022.01.28.478251v6.full